Tomb of Sargeras Healer Trinkets

 - So stats wise the trinket isn’t looking so good, however it has a key advantage that hasn’t been mentioned yet.
 The trinket is on-use.
 This means that you can combine it with cooldowns or pull it out during big burst phases, but the rest of the trinkets design works against this a little bit making it an annoying piece.

-An on-use trinket with a 10 second ramp up (that you have to stand still for) is a little wonky, and the trinket doesn’t offer a large enough upside to be worth bothering with unless a fight has a huge burst phase every 90 seconds.
+An on-use trinket with a 10 second ramp up (that you have to stand still for) is a little wonky, and the trinket doesn’t offer a large enough upside to be worth bothering with as a general-use trinket.
+You might find occasional value on fights that are conducive to standing still for 10 seconds, or where you can combine it with healing cooldowns.

 Chalice of Moonlight